Wickham, Hampshire: Sport and leisure

 Wickham has a community centre "Wickham Community Centre".

 Wickham has a tennis club.
 The village has a public skatepark and a floodlit astroturf pitch located behind the Community Centre.

 The Meon Valley Railway Line is a 17.5 km (11 mi) recreational bridleway that runs through the village.
 The trail follows part of the bed of the former Meon Valley Railway (Alton to Fareham), which closed in 1968.
 It ends at West Meon due to removal of the former viaduct across the Meon Valley, and the presence of tunnels further north.

+Wickham and Knowle civil parish

+Known as Wickham civil parish until its name was changed in 2022 to Wickham and Knowle.

+Wickham Common is an area of common land a mile south-east of Wickham village.
+It is a mix of grassland and woodland.
+Wickham Common is also the name of a hamlet on Forest Lane, south of the common.

+Main roads running through the parish are the A32, the A334 and the B2177 (former A333).